Skip to content

 CRA

-EU Cyber Resilience Act (CRA) — The landmark European regulation imposing mandatory cybersecurity requirements on all hardware and software products with digital elements sold in the EU.
+EU Cyber Resilience Act (CRA) — Mandatory cybersecurity regulation for all hardware and software products with digital elements sold in the EU.

 EU Cyber Resilience Act (CRA)